nimbbl-tech/nimbbl_react_native_sample_app/README.md

 // Initialize SDK
 await nimbblSDK.initialize();

-// Set up payment response handler nimbblSDK.addCheckoutResponseListener((data) => {
+// Start payment and handle response const checkoutResult = await nimbblSDK.checkout({
+  orderToken: 'YOUR_ORDER_TOKEN', // Required: Get this from your backend
+  paymentModeCode: 'UPI', // Optional: 'UPI', 'Netbanking', 'Wallet', 'card' or '' for all
+  bankCode: 'hdfc', // Optional: Bank code for specific bank or '' for all banks
+  walletCode: 'phonepe', // Optional: Wallet code for specific wallet or '' for all wallets
+  paymentFlow: 'phonepe' // Optional: 'phonepe', 'collect', 'intent' or '' for default });

+// Handle the response
-  if (data.status === 'success') {
+if (checkoutResult.status === 'success') {
   // Handle successful payment
 } else {
   // Handle failed payment
 }
-});

-// Start payment with all optional parameters await nimbblSDK.checkout({
-  orderToken: 'YOUR_ORDER_TOKEN', // Required: Get this from your backend
-  paymentModeCode: 'UPI', // Optional: 'UPI', 'CARD', 'NETBANKING', 'WALLET', 'EMI', 'CASH' or '' for all
-  bankCode: 'HDFC', // Optional: Bank code for specific bank or '' for all banks
-  walletCode: 'PAYTM', // Optional: Wallet code for specific wallet or '' for all wallets
-  paymentFlow: 'redirect' // Optional: 'redirect', 'phonepe', 'collect', 'intent' or '' for default });
 ```

 ## 📚 Key Integration Points